 For me, I look at one of my photographs and remember everything that was going on at that moment.
-What the it smelled like, the sounds, the temperature and exactly what I was feeling at that moment.
-In a way it is like the film is my journal and my camera is my pencil.
+The sounds, the smell, the temperature and everything else I was feeling at that exact moment.
+Film has been my journal through it all and this is why I still carry my camera everywhere I go.